ICESAT-2HackWeek/SeasonalSnow/README.md

 - TBD

 ### Team Contribution Workflow:
 We will strive to follow the [workflow](https://icesat-2hackweek.github.io/learning-resources/projects/example_workflow/) proposed by the Hackweek team.
-This should makes our life easier, free of any conflicts.
+This should make our life easier, free of any *merge* conflicts.